 Don't take your accounts to a new bank or move around your finances.
 Your lending institution will instruct the submission of recent bank statements of all of your accounts: checking, savings, money market, and other assets.
 To avoid potential fraud, most loans need thorough paperwork to verify the source of all cash.
 No matter the reason, switching banks or moving funds from one account to another could raise a red flag with your lender and slow down your qualification process.

 Don't give funds directly to your seller (generally in cases of "for sale by owner") to be used as earnest money.
 As a rule, your earnest money belongs to you, not to the seller up until the deal closes.
 Although some individual sellers may not understand this, the good faith funds must be applied to the buyer's closing expenses.
 Get an attorney or other neutral person who is able to hang on to the funds or place them in a trust account until closing.
 If your transaction fails, your purchase agreement should specify to whom your good faith deposit should go.

-F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can answer questions about these "Don'ts" and many others.
-Give us a call at 214-300-8756.
+F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) can walk you through the pitfalls of getting a mortgage.
+Call us at 214-300-8756.